-A template Hindenburg audio file will be provided to all contributors to help guide their structuring of an episode.
+A template Hindenburg audio file will be provided to all

+contributors to help guide their structuring of an episode.

 Each episode will open and close with the podcast host, who will provide an introduction and then finish with production credits.
+This intro/outro will be added by our producer upon submission of your episode.
 A small library of interstitial music will be provided for use to transition between parts or segments of your episode.
 Sound effects will also be available in the library.

-A sample structure for an episode might be:
+A sample structure for an episode might be: \mathcal{W} theme